Legal proceedings before the Supreme Court of The Netherlands

 The Supreme Court of The Netherlands reviews decisions of the lower courts to ensure they properly applied the law when rendering their decision.
 It reviews neither the facts nor issues of foreign law, but focuses on the applicable Dutch law and the interpretation of the ECT, and whether the reasoning of the Court of Appeal was defective in some way.
 It is for the Russian Federation to demonstrate to the Supreme Court that the Court of Appeal failed to apply the law correctly or that the reasoning of the Court of Appeal was defective.

-On 5 February 2021, the Supreme Court of The Netherlands will hold a short hearing on Russia's final attempt to set aside the Arbitral Awards.
-In accordance with Supreme Court practice, the parties have one hour each to introduce their positions, followed by short responses.
-In their written submissions, filed with the Supreme Court on the same day, the parties will set out their arguments in full as to whether the Court of Appeal judgment (and thus the Arbitral Awards) should be upheld.
+In February 2021, the Supreme Court of The Netherlands held a short hearing on Russia's final attempt to set aside the Arbitral Awards.
+In their written submissions, filed with the Supreme Court on the same day, the parties set out their arguments in full as to whether the Court of Appeal judgment (and thus the Arbitral Awards) should be upheld.

 Meanwhile, the former Yukos majority shareholders continue to enforce the Arbitral Awards, invoking the New York Convention.
 This allows the shareholders to seize Russian state assets in more than 160 countries.
 In December 2020, the Supreme Court of The Netherlands dismissed Russia’s application to suspend enforcement of the Arbitral Awards, deciding that the former Yukos majority shareholders may continue to enforce them.
 Following a preliminary review of Russia’s appeal, the Supreme Court ruled that the likelihood of Russia’s arguments succeeding was not such as to warrant any suspension of enforcement.